 My real anniversary, that is, not a blog anniversary.
 I’ve been married for six years.
 And the notion of my anniversary got me to thinking.
 You know, about marriage and what drives people to marry and to divorce.
 It should come as no surprise to anyone in the modern world that finances are often cited as a reason to do both.
 Pretty un-romantic, I know.
 But it happens.

-In the pre-World War II United States, the vision of the perfect family was a married couple with 2.5 children, a station wagon and a dog.
-Generally, these families were single income families in which the head of household, usually the father, worked and supported the family.
-With the advent of World War II and “Rosie the Riveter”, that began to change slightly.
-More and more women began going off to work and earning a second income while their husbands were at war.
+In the pre-World War II United States, the vision of the perfect family was a married couple with 2.5 children, a station wagon, and a dog.
+Generally, these families were single-income families in which the head of household, usually the father, worked and supported the family.
+With the advent of World War II and “Rosie the Riveter,” that began to change.
+More and more women started going off to work and earning a second income while their husbands were at war.
 This posed problems for the Internal Revenue Service.
 Since 1913, one income had usually equaled one tax return.
 There were rarely other considerations.

 However, with the advent of an increasing number of two-income families, a better approach was needed.
 So, in 1948, Congress adopted the joint tax return.
 The idea was that tax for a married couple would be paid equal to twice the income of a single filer.
 Income and deductions would be filed in the aggregate.

 In the 1960s, the United States was changing again.
 More single women were earning college degrees and going to work.
 Married women still largely stayed at home.
-As more and more single women entered the workplace, single filers began objecting to what was ironically referred to as the “singles penalty”.
+As more and more single women entered the workplace, single filers began objecting to what was ironically referred to as the “singles penalty.”
 The singles penalty was based on the notion that a married couple received the equivalent of two single-person deductions regardless of whether there were two incomes.
 This was unfair, claimed the singles, because married couples split expenses and thus did not deserve two full deductions and exemptions.
-In fact, the singles claimed that the tax system was, in effect, subsidizing marriage.
+The singles contended that the tax system was, in effect, subsidizing marriage.

 The bill was controversial.
 One reason for opposition is that the bill will prove to be a mere temporary fix and will result in the same debate that led to the 1969 amendments.
 Another, more qualitative argument is the cost of the bill: in 2006 alone, the bill is estimated to cost the government more than $35 million in lost revenue.
-The bill has a sunset provision which means that it is set to expire – a number of bills have been introduced to make the bill permanent.
+The bill has a sunset provision, which means that it is set to expire – several bills have been introduced to make the bill permanent.
 Most are still pending in Congress.